impillar/AndroidReferences/LiteratureReview.md

 + revDroid: Code Analysis of the Side Effects after Dynamic Permission Revocation of Android Apps, AsiaCCS 2016
 + Small Changes, Big Changes: An Updated View on the Android Permission System, RAID 2016
 + A Formal Approach for Detection of Security Flaws in the Android Permission System, Journal on Formal Aspects of Computing 2016
++ Resolving the Predicament of Android Custom Permissions, NDSS 2018
++ A Temporal Permission Analysis and Enforcement Framework for Android, ICSE 2018

 ## Anti-Malware Tool Auditing
 + DroidChameleon: Evaluating Android Anti-malware Against Transformation Attacks, AsiaCCS 2013